 Once you have complete the first leg you will need to continue this along each of the legs until you reach the top edge.
 Complete the same sewing from the bottom to the top along the other side.

 Stuff the body of the spider from the top opening to the desired plumpness.
 Sew the blanket stitch along the top edge and attach the ribbon in the centre with a running stitch.

 Ghost Only: Start sewing the blanket stitch at one side and sew all the way around the shape.
 Attach the ribbon using the running stitch along the top edge.
 Stop sewing approximately 2″ (5cm) from the start of the stitching to leave a gap for stuffing.

 Stuff the shape to the desired plumpness and fasten the gap using the blanket stitch.

 Sewing the Face

 The following details are the same for all of the decorations.
 Start by marking the placement of the eyes onto the decoration, you are welcome to work with buttons or beads.

 We pinned the beads onto the shape to determine the placement.

 To sew the mouth continuing using embroidery thread and complete a simple back stitch.
 Mark the curve and shape of the mouth onto the felt with a pencil or pins.
-If you would like to learn how to sew a back stitch, check out our back stitch blog post and YouTube tutorial.
+If you would like to learn how to sew a back stitch, check out our back stitch YouTube tutorial: How To: Back Stitch (Appliqué).

 We decided to sew little cheeks onto the felt decorations, for a cute finished look!
 We used a pink embroidery thread (3 strands) and marked the placement onto the decoration with pins.
-Before stitching a star like shape; why not watch our YouTube tutorial to see how we did this!
+Before stitching a star shape; why not watch our YouTube tutorial (DIY Felt Halloween Decorations) to see how we did this!